chhofi/ansible-raycrafter/docs/source/ansibleguide.rst

 Run the main playbook ``sites.yml``, which includes the production and hlrs playbook::

-  $ ansible-playbook -i hosts sites.yml
+  $ ansible-playbook -i hosts sites.yml --ask-vault-pass

 If you're testing with vagrant, and the VM is already running, you can use this command::

-  $ ansible-playbook -i vagrant_ansible_inventory_default --private-key=~/.vagrant.d/insecure_private_key vagrant.yml
+  $ ansible-playbook -i vagrant_ansible_inventory_default --private-key=~/.vagrant.d/insecure_private_key vagrant.yml  --ask-vault-pass